 The Girl Next Door1 is about Matthew (Emile Hirsch), an awkward overachiever, his friends Eli (Chris Marquette) and Klitzy (Paul Dano), and the life lessons they learn and hijinks they pull when they meet his new neighbor, Danielle (Elisha Cuthbert), who used to be — and kind of still is — a pornstar.

-Billed and marketed as a teen sex comedy, I find this movie so lovable, quotable, and yes, at times even relatable, that it is one of my favorite movies of all time.
+Billed and marketed as a teen sex comedy, I find this movie so lovable, quotable, and yes, at times even relatable, that it has become one of my favorite movies of all time.
 And definitely one of my favorite comedies, since I tend to hate most comedies.
-(It helps that there aren’t any jokes about bodily functions.)
+(It helps that there aren’t any jokes about bodily functions.
+Besides jizzing.)

 Things I love about this movie: the incredible soundtrack,2 how fucking hot Emile Hirsch is, and the way the movie seems like it’s about to end about three times before it actually does.
 All of this, and something else that’s hard to articulate.
 Something nostalgic.

 Maybe it’s because Matthew reminds me of myself.
 It’s senior year, and Matthew is about to graduate with no fond memories.
 He’s student council president, he’s been accepted to Georgetown, but he never really fit in and doesn’t have anything to write in his I’ll always remember… yearbook blurb.
 He stares longingly out the window as the jocks skip class, briefly wondering how they do it — then concluding “they just don’t care.”

 I know the feeling: Matthew is burdened by giving a fuck.